rssnyder/isengard/README.md

 I manage public DNS through [DigitalOcean](https://www.digitalocean.com/) (a free service with amazing TF support) and locally through [PiHole](https://pi-hole.net/).
 I have a [local module](https://github.com/rssnyder/isengard/tree/master/infra/external-internal-dns) written to make public DNS recods resolve to local IPs when using my external services from within my lab.

+I am starting to play with proxmox purely to ease the time between machine re-installs.
+Making several small VMs across several thinkpads I had laying around.

 # k8s

 All of my various Kubernetes manifests live here.
 I run several k3s clusters, but am working in my local "micro" cluster 99% of the time.
 I also have a single node cluster offsite and a four node cluster in [Oracle Cloud](https://www.oracle.com/cloud/free-1/) running the few remaining Discord Bots I am paid to host.
 Check out their free tier, seriously.

+I am starting to experiment with flux to do gitops style cluster bootstrapping that reduces the time it takes to stand up a cluster, the only manual part being editing my local vlan forwarding and re-encryptin secrets using the clusters auto-generate root certificate.

 The following describe the various service I use to build my local platform.